redis/redis-doc/topics/programmability.md

 Firstly, and ever since Redis 2.6.0, the `EVAL` command enables running server-side scripts.
 Eval scripts provide a quick and straightforward way to have Redis run your scripts ad-hoc.
-However, using them means that the scripted logic is part of your application because the scripts are merely cached by server and are therefore volatile and ephemeral.
-As your application grows, this approach becomes harder to maintain.
+However, using them means that the scripted logic becomes a part of your application.
+Every applicative instance that runs a script must have the script's source code readily available for loading at any time.
+That is because scripts are only cached by the server and are volatile.
+As your application grows, this approach can become harder to develop and maintain.

 Secondly, added in v7.0.0, Redis Functions are essentially scripts that are first-class database citizens.
 As such, functions decouple scripting from application logic and enable independent development, testing, and deployment of scripts.
-To use functions, they need first to be declared once, and then they are available for use by all connected clients.
+To use functions, they need to be loaded first, and then they are available for use by all connected clients.
+In this case, loading a function to the database becomes an administrative deployment task (such as loading a Redis module, for example), which separates the script from the application.

 Please refer to the following pages for more information: